The influence of surfactants on the pH

 The pH of the scalp, however, is around 5.5 like the rest of the skin, which is more alkaline than the hair shaft’s pH.
 Although there is not a standard definition for the concept of low-pH shampoo, in scientific publications, a low-pH shampoo means with a pH of 6.5 lower.

-You can find here our kiwi juice, argan oil and green clay infused shampoo bar which has a balanced pH and is perfect for maintaining great hair
+You can find here our shampoo bar for fine hair which has a balanced pH and is perfect for maintaining great hair

 Studies on shampoos pH